mitmedialab/prg-raise-playground/README.md

 ![Gif of video hovering over fields to peak documentation](/assets/hover.gif)

 Still stuck?
-Check out our [From 0 to Extension guide](#-from-0-to-extension) and/or contact more experienced Scratch developers, like [Parker](https://github.com/pmalacho-mit) or [Randi](https://github.com/randi-c-dubs)
+Check out our [From 0 to Extension guide](#-from-0-to-extension) and/or contact more experienced extension developers, like [Parker](https://github.com/pmalacho-mit) or [Randi](https://github.com/randi-c-dubs)

 ### 🪜 From 0 to Extension